-Vitamin D is fat-soluble, and therefore it is stored in the body.
+Vitamin D is fat-soluble, and therefore it is stored in the body within fat.
 Toxicity is possible, and can lead to serious problems such as hypercalcemia (dangerously high levels of calcium), lung, heart, and kidney problems.

-Intake of this vitamin should not exceed 1,000-4,000 IU per day, depending on the age of the child.
+Intake of vitamin D should not exceed 1,000-4,000 IU per day, depending on the age of the child.

 How Do I Know if My Child is Deficient?